 Meg G. Crofton, age 66, first became one of our directors in July 2017.
 Ms. Crofton retired from The Walt Disney Company (NYSE: DIS) ("Disney") in 2015, after a 35-year career with that company.
 From 2006 until 2013, she was President of Walt Disney World, the largest site in Disney's Parks and Resorts division, and from 2011 until her retirement in 2015, she served as President of Disney's Parks and Resorts Operations, U.S. and France.
-Since 2016, Ms. Crofton has served on the Board of Directors of Tupperware Brands Corporation (NYSE: TUP) ("Tupperware") and currently serves on Tupperware's compensation committee and the nominating and corporate governance committee.
+Since 2016, Ms. Crofton has served on the Board of Directors of Tupperware Brands Corporation (NYSE: TUP) ("Tupperware") and currently serves as the chair of Tupperware's nominating and corporate governance committee and on its compensation committee.
 Since March 2019, Ms. Crofton has served as a director of HCA Healthcare, Inc. ("HCA") where she serves on HCA's compensation committee as well as HCA's patient safety and quality of care committee.

-• Leadership Experience - As President of Walt Disney Parks and Resorts Operations, U.S. and France, Ms. Crofton was responsible for the operations of Disney's theme parks and resorts in Florida, California and Paris, and the division's global functional lines of business reported to her - including food and beverage, merchandise, hotel and park operations, facilities/maintenance, safety and security.
-Throughout her Disney career, Ms. Crofton held a wide range of executive positions in both operating and functional areas, as well as key leadership roles in the openings of many domestic and international properties.

-Industry Experience - Ms. Crofton is a seasoned, well-respected executive who had direct responsibility for ensuring employee performance and satisfaction and the delight and well-being of tens of millions of guests of Disney parks and resorts in the United States and France, including in respect of foodservice and retail operations; she also serves as a director of Tupperware, an iconic consumer products company and HCA Healthcare, where patient and employee engagement are critical.
+- Leadership Experience As President of Walt Disney Parks and Resorts Operations, U.S. and France, Ms. Crofton was responsible for the operations of Disney's theme parks and resorts in Florida, California and Paris, and the division's global functional lines of business reported to her including food and beverage, merchandise, hotel and park operations, facilities/maintenance, safety and security.
+Throughout her Disney career, Ms. Crofton held a wide range of executive positions in both operating and functional areas, as well as key leadership roles in the openings of many domestic and international properties. - Industry Experience Ms. Crofton is a seasoned, well-respected executive who had direct responsibility for ensuring employee performance and satisfaction and the delight and well-being of tens of millions of guests of Disney parks and resorts in the United States and France, including in respect of foodservice and retail operations; she also serves as a director of Tupperware, an iconic consumer products company and HCA Healthcare, where patient and employee engagement are critical

 Gilbert R. Dávila, age 57, first became one of our directors in July 2020.
 Since 2010, Mr. Dávila has served as the President and Chief Executive Officer of DMI Consulting - a leading multicultural marketing, diversity & inclusion and strategy firm in the United States.
 Additionally, since 2012 he has served as a consultant partner for Hispania Direct, market services company.
 From 2003 until he founded DMI Consulting in 2010, Mr. Dávila served as the Vice President of Global Diversity and Multicultural Market Development at The Walt Disney Company.
-Prior to serving in his role at The Walt Disney Company, Mr. Dávila served as Vice President of Multicultural Management for Sears & Roebuck Company and Marketing Director Northeast Region for Coca-Cola USA.
+Prior to serving in his role at The Walt Disney Company and Marketing Director Northeast Region for Coca-Cola USA.
 Mr. Dávila is also a member of the Association of National Advertisers ("ANA"), where he co-founded ANA's Alliance for Inclusive and Multicultural Marketing ("AIMM") and currently serves as a director.